Juninh567/db/README.md

 # db
-Database for applications i make retrieve content from
+Database for stuff i make retrieve content from